radareorg/radare2/CONTRIBUTING.md

 * Comments should be smart.
 Function names should be explicit enough to not require a comment to explain what it does.
 If this is not possible at all, we can still use a comment.
-But it is a bad idea to relay on comment to make the code readable.
+But it is a bad idea to rely on comments to make the code readable.

 * Use 'R_API' define to mark exportable (public) methods only for module APIs